Skip to content

 Any service provided using an I-Beam should be considered as experimental and subject to change – without notice – from one release to the next.
 Any use of I-Beams in applications should, therefore, be carefully isolated in cover-functions that can be adjusted if necessary.

-There are three I-Beams that are only relevant to RIDE.
+There are three I-Beams that are only relevant to Ride.
 Consult the main Dyalog documentation for details:

 Microsoft Windows

-By default, RIDE is not enabled on run-time executables.
-For security reasons, enabling RIDE is a two-step process rather than using (for example) a single configuration parameter.
-To enable RIDE, two steps must be taken:
+By default, Ride is not enabled on run-time executables.
+For security reasons, enabling Ride is a two-step process rather than using (for example) a single configuration parameter.
+To enable Ride, two steps must be taken:

 1. Set the RIDE_INIT configuration parameter (see RIDE_INIT) on the machine on which the run-time interpreter is running to an appropriate value.